 Multiple types of productivity software exist to improve law firms’ efficiency with certain tasks, such as client intake, case management, and timekeeping.
 But having multiple disparate systems requires opening each one, toggling among them when switching tasks, leading to less efficiency overall, not more.

-Yet, many law firms hesitate to adopt legal practice management software that could solve their efficiency woes, underestimating the cost of doing nothing.
+Yet, many law firms hesitate to adopt legal practice management software that could solve their efficiency woes, underestimating what law firms stand to lose by choosing the status quo.
 Just like neglecting IT infrastructure, ignoring legal technology can lead to significant financial and operational downsides.

 What’s the cost of not having legal practice management software?